 • Cyberespionage

 These potentially cause great damage, not just to companies, but to entire economies.
-Just last year, the United States White House issued a statement declaring that ransomware attackers had disrupted services, businesses, banks, government offices, hospitals and energy companies, among other industries.
+In 2021, the United States White House issued a statement declaring that ransomware attackers had disrupted services, businesses, banks, government offices, hospitals and energy companies, among other industries.
 The global economic losses breached $400 million in ransom in 2020, and over $81 million in just the first quarter of 2021.

 Cyber criminals have teamed up to take advantage of security weaknesses.
 US oil supplier Colonial Pipeline was targeted by Russian group DarkSide by providing Ransomware-as-a-Service (RaaS) to an unidentified criminal group to execute the attack.

-JBS Foods, the National Basketball Association (NBA), Acer, AXA, Kaseya and Brenntag were also victims of ransomware attacks last year.
+JBS Foods, the National Basketball Association (NBA), Acer, AXA, Kaseya and Brenntag were also victims of ransomware attacks in 2021.

 Cybercrime occurs more often than those instances illustrated above, and hackers have branched out in terms of ways to do so.
 The techniques have become more sophisticated, and many criminals have even teamed up to launch attacks.